 - A squeeze of lemon juice from half a lemon

-Place slices into a muffin tin, pressing down to make a cup shape.
+- Place slices into a muffin tin pressing down to make a cup shape.
 Return to the warm oven which has been turned off, to finish drying (I left them in overnight with a post-it on the oven reminding me not to turn it on!).
-Reserve pineapple flowers to garnish finished cake.
+Reserve pineapple flowers to garnish the finished cake.

-To make cake, preheat oven to 350º.
-Grease 9 x 13 inch baking dish.
+- To make the cake, preheat the oven to 350º.
+Grease a 9 x 13-inch baking dish.

-Place on wire rack to cool for 2-3 hours.
+- Place on a wire rack to cool for 2-3 hours.

-To make frosting, cream together the cream cheese and butter in a mixing bowl.
+- To make the frosting, cream together the cream cheese and butter in a mixing bowl.

-Frost top of cake, and garnish with pineapple flowers if desired.
+- Frost the top of the cake, and garnish with pineapple flowers if desired.